stefanopini/simple-HRNet/README.md

 This repository provides:
 - A simple ``HRNet`` implementation in Pytorch (>=1.0) - compatible with official weights.
-- A simple class (``SimpleHRNet``) that loads the HRNet network for the human pose estimation, loads the pre-trained weights, and make human predictions on single images.
+- A simple class (``SimpleHRNet``) that loads the HRNet network for the human pose estimation, loads the pre-trained weights, and make human predictions on a single image or a batch of images.
 - Multi-person support with [YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3/tree/47b7c912877ca69db35b8af3a38d6522681b3bb3)
  (enabled by default).